maxcuevas/UnitTestingTutorialCSharp/README.md

 You have written your first test.
 Let's go over what just happened.

 There was a class created named StringCreator that did something very simple, returns a string.
+To test StringCreator a unit test named StringCreatorTest was made.

+In a unit test, only 1 class should be tested, and only the public functions of that class should be tested.
+If you ever feel the need to start testing some of the private functions that a class has, it might be time to break out those few private functions into their own class.
+Make only the functions that were previously needed public, and then you can test those public functions.

+C# has a special feature called **"attributes"** that are used for the testing framework.
+Some of the key attributes that I use on a regular basis are:
+- [TestMethod]
+- [TestClass]
+- [TestIntialize]
+- [TestCleanup]
+- [ClassInitialize]
+- [ClassCleanup]

+### TestMethod

+The function that follows this attribute tells the testing framework it is a test to be run.

+### TestClass

+The class following this attribute tells the testing framework the class contains unit tests

+### TestInitialize

+The function following this attribute will run before each test in a test class.
+I most commonly use it to set up a new instance of the class(*subject*) under test for each test to have a clean environment.
+Another common use for this attribute is to reduce duplicity that may occur among multiple tests in a **TestClass**.

+### TestCleanup

+The function following this attribute will run after each test in a test class.
+One example I have had for using this was an executable that acted as a server to a client program I made.
+I would spin up a new, clean, version of the executable with **TestInitialize** and after each test, **TestCleanup** would kill the executable.

+### ClassInitialize

+The function following this attribute will run before any **TestMethod** in a **TestClass**, and before **TestInitialize**.

+### ClassCleanup

+The function following this attribute will run after every **TestMethod** has run in a **TestClass** and before **TestCleanup**.

 2. Using Interfaces on a class that depends on something else